-Bartholomew, Beers
+Beers

-Content: Different materials and works explored through line, contour, value, and gestural and compositional drawings.
-Working from a variety of subject matter, students develop hand-eye coordination, the ability to compose drawings, and the ability to see.
+Content: Working from a variety of subject matter, students develop hand-eye coordination, and the ability to see and organize drawings.
+Various materials and concepts are explored through line, shape, value, gesture, texture, composition.

 116 CERAMICS I

 Vogel

 Content: Ideas and basic techniques exploring clay as an art material: pinch, coil, slab, modular construction, and wheel throwing, with focus on nonfunctional art.
 Introduction to glaze techniques, kiln loading, firing, and basic concepts of three-dimensional design.
 The aesthetics of form, visual thinking, the history of ceramics.